aoloe/scribus-plugin-tableofcontents/README.md

   - append to this frame
 - it should be compatible with CTL.

+### Advanced ideas

+- In a book where you have multiple writers you might want their names to appear in the TOC, below the ChapterName, but with no page number associated to it.
+This can be solved by defining a fake level (with no page number)... but, maybe, there is a better solution.
+- Option to ignore the local formatting (which ones?) in the titles
+- Allow to grap the titles by char styles instead of paragraph styles

 Corner cases:

 - what happens if a style is renamed?
+- per level option to remove soft returns in the title.

 ### Remarks  on Cezary's implementation